alecl/docker-experiments/README.md

 2. Started with [Vagrant Cloud image with docker pre-installed](https://vagrantcloud.com/stamm/precise64-docker)
 3. Got familiar with the docker commands
 4. Tried out some adhoc experiments working through a bash shell "-t -i" and the using commit.
-5. Created an image that ran Apache2
+5. Created an image that ran [Apache2](https://github.com/alecl/docker-experiments/tree/master/apache2)
+6. Looked at [Serf](http://www.serfdom.io/) and [Fig](http://orchardup.github.io/fig/index.html) but seems a bit too bleeding edge for now for my needs.

 ### Repo Contents